Questie/Questie/Readme & FAQ.txt

     not tracked.
   - tracker: Toggles on and off the QuestTracker.
   - qtscale: Resizes the Questie QuestTracker using one of 3 pre-programed sizes.
 Small(default), Medium and Large
+  - background: Turns on the QuestTracker background
+  - backgroundalpha: Sets the QuestTracker background alpha level.
+Takes a number input from 1 to 9.